xRET2pwn/xret2pwn.github.io/_posts/2022-01-6-Hardware_Hacking_series_Part0x01.md

 **RX**

-Now we have 3 pins out of 4. by hard guessing I guess this port will be RX, right?
+Now we have 3 pins out of 4. by hard guess the last pin should be RX, right?

 ## Logic Analyzer